Name-ISS-for-the-lowest/mainproject/README.md

 if you have trouble with Makefile.

 This command will run the server and watch for changes on save, so you don't have to manually restart the server everytime.

+#Tools:

+I believe everyone got flutter setup, if you want to work on the backend you should also download:

+    MongoDB
+    MongoDB Compass
+    Postman